Rosalita (Come Out Tonight): Reception

-Never released as a single in U.S. and generally unknown upon its initial album release, "Rosalita" began to get FM radio airplay when an advance version of "Born to Run" was given out to rock radio stations.
+Never released as a single in U.S. and generally unknown upon its initial album release, "Rosalita" began to get FM radio airplay when an advance version of "Born to Run" was distributed to rock radio stations.
 As Springsteen gained commercial success, "Rosalita" became one of his most popular airplay tracks, and is still heard on classic rock radio.
-The song, despite never receiving an official US single release, has been lauded hugely by music critics in the years since its release in 1973.
+The song, despite never receiving an official US single release, has been heavily lauded by music critics in the years since its release in 1973.
 On its release Ken Emerson of Rolling Stone dubbed it "a raucous celebration of desire."
 In Rock Albums of the Seventies (1981), Robert Christgau described it as "more lyrical and ironic than you could have dreamed".
 George P Pelecanos of Uncut magazine has called it "One of the great rock'n roll performances, and as close to a perfect song as anyone's ever recorded," while Chris T-T in the same publication declared "Never mind The Beatles or The Rolling Stones, this is the best rock'n roll track of all time."
 The song is one of The Rock and Roll Hall of Fame's 500 Songs that Shaped Rock and Roll.
 Its music video occupies the number 71 spot on Rolling Stone's 1993 list of the top 100 videos.

-The aggregation of critics' lists at acclaimedmusic.net placed this song at number 950 on their list of the top 10,000 songs of all time.

 Though it was not released as a single in the US (or anywhere at the time of the album's release), "Rosalita (Come Out Tonight)" was released as a single in the Netherlands and some other European countries in 1979.

 Music video

 In 1984, many years after the song's initial release, MTV began showing a music video for the song.
-The video was a straight concert performance (from a Darkness Tour performance on July 8, 1978 at the Arizona Veterans Memorial Coliseum in Phoenix, Arizona) that included band introductions and female fans rushing the stage.
+The video was a straight concert performance (from a Darkness Tour performance on July 8, 1978, at the Arizona Veterans Memorial Coliseum in Phoenix, Arizona) that included band introductions and female fans rushing the stage.

 In 1979, a live concert performance was shown on the BBC2 television show The Old Grey Whistle Test.
 This performance was later released on a compilation DVD of performances from the show.